tuna-arch/tuna/v4/docs/kalkulu.markdown

 ## Registers

-Each 8-byte (64-bit) chunk of RAM is treated as a register.
+Each 1-byte (8-bit) chunk of RAM is treated as a register.

-`0x00`-`0x08` (first 8 bytes) is reserved as the `OUT` register, which contains the results for any non-destructive operations (undefined otherwise).
+* 0x0 (the first byte) is reserved as the `OUT` register, which contains the results for any non-destructive operations (undefined otherwise).
-`0x08`-`0x10` (second 8 bytes) is reserved as the `FLAGS` register, which stores information about the last operation.
+* 0x1 (the second byte) is reserved as the `FLAGS` register, which stores information about the last ALU operation (undefined for non-ALU operations).

-The registers may optionally be cached, making them quicker to access than RAM.
+* 0x2-0x8 should treated as registers (r1-r7).
+Since registers are just a chunk of RAM, there is no hardware implications for this &mdash; only software implications.
+See [#Booting](#Booting) for details.

 The `FLAGS` register stores information from the output of the last instruction: